ccammack/ccammack.com/content/posts/label-gpt-partitions-with-their-physical-locations/index.md

 In my case, I'm using the prefix *zfs-* followed by two digits for the bay number and the last 8 characters of the serial number, giving labels such as *zfs-00-V0942547*.

 The test machine for this example is a 3-drive ZFS mirror and the system has currently assigned device nodes *ada0*-*ada2* to the drives.
-Use the `diskinfo` or `geom` command to find the serial numbers for each device node and match them up with the serial numbers collected earlier.
+Use the `diskinfo` or `geom` command to find and record the device node that maps to each serial number recorded earlier.

 {{< highlight txt >}}
 $ su